jimmy cantrell - fact file

 While Charlie Wilson threatened his position in the team back in Division One, Cantrell got back into the side at Christmas and stayed there until the end of the season, including a place in the FA Cup winning team, who beat Wolverhampton Wanderers at Stamford Bridge, when he lead the forward line at the age of 38.

-Jimmy was chosen as a reserve for England on several occasions during his time with Tottenham, showing how highly he was regarded in the game, but unfortunately, he was never called upon.
+Jimmy was chosen as a reserve for England on several occasions during his time with Tottenham, showing how highly he was regarded in the game, but unfortunately, he was never called upon, despite his good scoring rate in the Football League (160 goals in 339 games).

 His powers began to wane as age caught up with him and his last match for Tottenham was in April 1923 in a 1-2 defeat at Birmingham.
-By this time he had scored 95 goals for the club and finished his Spurs playing career just shy of being 40 - the oldest player to feature in a league match for the club.
+By this time he had scored 95 goals for the club and finished his Spurs playing career just shy of being 40 - the oldest player to feature in a league match for the club at that time.

-Leaving Spurs on a free transfer to Sutton Town, Cantrell retired in 1925 and returned to Nottingham, where he became a golf professional.
+Leaving Spurs on a free transfer to Sutton Town, Cantrell retired in 1925 and returned to Nottingham, where he became a golf professional, having competed regularly in the Nottinghamshire Golf Championship.

 Jimmy Cantrell died in Basford, Nottinghamshire, England on 31st July 1960.